 Statistics Canada is committed to respecting the privacy of individuals—whether you are respondents to one of our surveys, clients who are purchasing a product or service or users of our website.
+As confirmation of this commitment, Statistics Canada has created a Privacy Framework which describes the approved practices, procedures and governance related to privacy.

 All personal information created, held or collected by Statistics Canada is protected by the Privacy Act and by the Statistics Act in the case of respondents to our surveys.
 This means that you will be either asked for permission to collect your information or advised of the authority for such collection.